-A new briefing from Care and Repair England ‘Disabled Facilities Grant – a system of help with home adaptations for disabled people in England – an overview’
+A briefing from Care and Repair England ‘Disabled Facilities Grant – a system of help with home adaptations for disabled people in England – an overview’

 Written by Sue Adams, this practical briefing provides an overview of the Disabled Facilities Grant system in England.
 It covers what it is, who it helps, who decides, who funds, evidence of its benefit and looks at issues for the future.

 It concludes that home adaptations have a critical role in supporting independent living, efficient delivery of health and care closer to home, reduction in delayed transfers of care, better management of long term conditions and the prevention of falls.
-[Nov 2016]
+[November 2016]

 The Disabled Facilities Grant: Before and after the introduction of the Better Care Fund – full report (June 2016).
 Report from Foundations on the role for Disabled Facilities Grants (DFGs) in linking up housing, health and social care to enable people to live independent lives.
 The main findings can be accessed here The Disabled Facilities Grant: Before and after the introduction of the Better Care Fund – main findings (June 2016)

-Making a house a home: Local Authorities and disabled adaptations: Focus report: learning lessons from complaints from Local Government Ombudsman (LGO) says that people with disabilities are being left for too long in unsuitable homes because of problems with councils’ Disabled Facilities Grants processes (Mar 16)
+Making a house a home: Local Authorities and disabled adaptations: Focus report: learning lessons from complaints from Local Government Ombudsman (LGO) says that people with disabilities are being left for too long in unsuitable homes because of problems with councils’ Disabled Facilities Grants processes (March 2016)

-A briefing from the College of Occupational Therapists about the effect of the Care Act 2014 on the provision of home adaptations for adults (Mar 16)
+A briefing from the College of Occupational Therapists about the effect of the Care Act 2014 on the provision of home adaptations for adults (March 2016)

 Other briefings and reports from the Home Adaptations Consortium can be found on the Reports and Briefings page